xxie-stat/xxie-stat.github.io/_pages/publications.md

 * Wang, Y., **Xie, X.**, and Qiu, P. (2024), ``Nonparametric online monitoring of dynamic networks”, *Journal of Quality Technology*, in press.

+* Yi, F., **Xie, X.**, and Qiu, P. (2024), ``A Change-Point-Detection Chart for Detecting Process Mean Drifts with an Application for Monitoring the Shape of the Salton Sea”, in *Frontiers in Statistical Quality Control 14*, Springer, in press.

 2023
 ======